members@ginicoe.com

 Scarce PLAHNET52 (P52) who live within 2 houses or apartments on either of four sides of EAs will improve your Social justice Pricing Score.
 This 2:1 ratio of 2 EA houses next to every 1 P52 house, where anyone can receive a bona-fide purchase offer, represents the current American demographic.
 In other words, about one-third or 33.3% of P52s comprise the victims of identity theft with EAs rounding out at about two-thirds or 66.6%.

-The impact of the concentration of EAs in one zip code is responsible for:
+The impact of the concentration of EAs in one Congressional District is responsible for:

 • Increase in identity theft.